Riccardo Molinari

 Riccardo Molinari (born 29 July 1983, Alessandria) is an Italian lawyer and politician of Lega serving as a member of the Chamber of Deputies.
 He was first elected in the 2018 general election, and was re-elected in 2022.
 Since 2018, he has served as group leader of Lega in the chamber.

+Biography

+Born in Alessandria, where he has lived his entire life, Angelo—the son of a well-known doctor—earned his law degree from the University of Genoa in 2008.
+He is registered with the Genoa Bar Association as a foreign attorney, having passed the bar exam abroad (in Spain), and works as a self-employed attorney.